 - Regular brushing at home

 Regular brushing of your animal’s teeth is essential in removing the plaque that causes periodontal disease.
-Although it may sound difficult it is fairly easy to start to brush your pet’s teeth at any age.
-You may have to ease into it at first but many pets do not mind the process of brushing their teeth.
-Flavoured toothpastes can be bought at the front desk to make the experience more enjoyable!
+Although it may sound difficult, it is fairly easy to start to brush your pet’s teeth at any age.
+You may have to ease into it at first, but many pets do not mind the process of brushing their teeth.
+Flavoured toothpaste can be bought at the front desk to make the experience more enjoyable!

 - Dental diets

-Special formulated diets may be used to remove the daily build up of plaque that may be missed by brushing or for problematic pets that will not allow brushing at all.
-Diets such as Prescription Hill’s t/d, is specially designed to remove plaque and is highly palatable.
+Specially formulated diets may be used to remove the daily build up of plaque that may be missed by brushing, or for problematic pets that will not allow brushing at all.
+Diets such as Prescription Hill’s t/d is specially designed to remove plaque and is highly palatable.

 What types of dental care for dogs do you offer at your clinic?

-You may not realize that your dog’s mouths play a large part in their overall health.
+You may not realize that your dog’s mouth plays a large part in their overall health.
 Our dental services include teeth cleaning and polishing, tooth extractions and minor oral surgery.
 We also offer dental radiology to help us determine which teeth are causing problems.
-Cleaning of tartar is accomplished with an ultrasonic scaler / polisher instrument very similar to equipment your dentist or hygienist uses.
+Cleaning of tartar is accomplished with an ultrasonic scaler/polisher instrument, very similar to equipment your dentist or hygienist uses.
 In addition, our dental procedures include the treatment of cavities, gum disease and various periodontal problems.
 Once the procedure is performed, all our instruments are sterilized to prevent the spread of disease between patients.
 Our veterinarians at West Hill Animal Clinic will do a check of your dog or cat’s teeth during each annual wellness exam and often during any of your visits.

 Why is oral and dental health important?